 "What the hell is this?"
 She held her phone, with an article about the lockdown on the screen.

-"You won't believe this, but a week ago I saw a ghost from the 1918 Spanish Flu who warned me of a coming pandemic.
+"You won't believe this, but a couple of weeks ago I saw a ghost from the 1918 Spanish Flu who warned me of a coming pandemic.
 She said I would have to shut down the country or thousands would die.
-When I heard about the virus on the news I knew what I had to do, so I signed it," said Naberg, nervously smoothing his hair.
+When I heard about the virus on the news and the statistics, I knew what I had to do, so I called a meeting and then signed it," said Naberg, smoothing his hair.